Publications of Thomas Ward

 • Ward, Thomas.
 England's Reformation, (from the time of K. Henry Viii. to the end of Oates's plot.)
 A poem in four cantos.
 By Thomas Ward.
 London: printed, and sold by E. More, Bookseller in Duke-Street, near Lincoln's-Inn-Fields, Anno.
 Dom.
 1719.
 ESTC No. T132412.
 Grub Street ID 181335.

 • Ward, Thomas.
 England's Reformation, from the time of King Henry the Eighth, to the end of Oate's plot.
 A poem in four cantos.
 By Thomas Ward.
-London: printed in year of our Lord, 1731.
+With marginal notes to justify the facts related: as also the author's life, with several alterations and additions faithfully extracted from the author's manuscript, hitherto not extant in any of the three editions of this work already printed.
+London: [s.n.], printed in year of our Lord MDCCXXXI.
+[1731].
 ESTC No. N6951.
 Grub Street ID 50539.

 • Ward, Thomas.
 England's Reformation, from the time of King Henry the Eighth, to the end of Oate's plot.
 A poem in four cantos.
 By Thomas Ward.
-With Marginal Notes to justify the Facts related: As also the Author's Life, with several Alterations and Additions faithfully extracted from the Author's Manuscript, hitherto not extant in any of the three Editions of this Work already printed.
-London: printed in year [sic] of our Lord, MDCCXXXI.
+With marginal notes to justify the facts related: as also the author's life, with several alterations and additions faithfully extracted from the author's manuscript, hitherto not extant in any of the three editions of this work already printed.
+London: [s.n.], printed in year of our Lord MDCCXXXI.
 [1731].
 ESTC No. T193241.
 Grub Street ID 227447.

 • Ward, Thomas.
-England's reformation, from the time of King Henry the Eighth, to the end of Oats's plot.
+England's Reformation, from the time of King Henry the Eighth, to the end of Oats's plot.
 A poem in four cantos.
 By Thomas Ward.
-In two volumes ...
+In two volumes. ...
 The fifth edition.
-With marginal notes ...
-As also, the author's life, ...
-London: printed and sold by Hue Firstfire, 1742.
+With marginal notes to justify the facts related: as also, the author's life, with several alterations and additions, faithfully extracted from the author's manuscripts, which was never printed in any of the former editions.
+London: printed and sold by Hue Firstfire, at Daniel Defoe's Head near the Temple, M,DCC,XLII.
+[1742].
 ESTC No. T120543.
 Grub Street ID 171564.

 • Ward, Thomas.
 England's reformation: from the time of King Henry Viii, to the end of Oates's plot, a poem, in four Canto's.
 With large notes, according to the original.
 By Thomas Ward.
 Dublin: printed by Peter Hoey, at the Mercury, (no 33) Upper Ormond-Quay, 1791.
 ESTC No. T75348.
 Grub Street ID 298080.